R-a-Moore/Infrastructure-as-Code/Terraform/README.md

 #### Integrate with Existing Workflows
 Such as existing CI/CD deployments

+## Terraform vs Ansible

+main.tf is not reusable compared to an ansible playbook, therefor no very scalable either

 ### Chocolatey

 Chocolatey is software management automation for Windows wrapping necessary resources into compiled packages.
 This is what we will be using to download Terraform on Windows.